Create a multichain wallet that displays realtime balances, transactions, and NFTs using Sim APIs and Express.js

 , so it will display the calculated total correctly.

-Restart your server and refresh the browser page with a wallet address.
 You should now see the total wallet value at the top of the UI accurately reflecting the sum of all token balance USD values.

 Wallet showing the correctly calculated total USD value.